One of the mums at my school is from Scotland and from time to time she brings in freshly baked scones for me and the staff.

 What do you need?

-All you need is 400 gr of self-raising flour (could be a mix between white and wholewheat or just plain white), 100 gr of margarine, a pinch of salt and 225 ml of milk (soya or pasteurized).
+400 gr of self-raising flour (could be a mix between white and wholewheat or just plain white), 100 gr of margarine, a teaspoon of baking powder, a pinch of salt and 225 ml of milk (soya or pasteurized)

 What do you do?

-Put the flour, the salt and the margarine in your food processor (with a rotating blade) and whizz until it looks like breadcrumbs.
+Put the flour, the baking powder, the salt and the margarine in your food processor (with a rotating blade) and whizz until it looks like breadcrumbs.

 If you don’t have one, just use a large bowl and chop up the margarine or butter with a knife and rub between your fingers until you achieve the breadcrumb consistency.